brightdevelops/Keyboard-Tester/README.md

 # Keyboard-Tester
-## For checking if all the keys on you pc are woking
+## For checking if all the keys on your pc are woking